tasmota/docs/docs/Scripting-Language.md

 ###  >y

-on devices without a file system a configuration string may be defined here, e.g. for universal display driver (display.ini)
+on devices without a file system a configuration string may be defined here, e.g. xnrg_29_modbus.ino driver

 If a variable does not exist, `???` is displayed for commands